CrimsonAS/qmlbench/benchmarks/benchmarks.md

 In general, it is good practice to set both values so the benchmark can be used with any shell type.

 ### count
-Used in `susained-fps shell` mode.
+Used in `sustained-fps shell` mode.
 The benchmark will alter this value trying to achieve 60fps (or rather, the screen's refresh rate).
 Set this value to as a starting point for the benchmark to try first.